Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/use-amp-pages.md

 Instead of a user ID, AMP generates a unique client ID that Amplitude can use for the device ID.
 This ID gets stored as a cookie for that AMP site.

-AMP does, however, have a mechanism called a "linker" for sharing the client ID to other websites that are part of the same navigation flow.
-This allows customers who link from their AMP site to their non-AMP site to carry over the same device ID, so that they can then identify the user ID.
+AMP has a mechanism called a "linker" for sharing the client ID to other websites that are part of the same navigation flow.
+This lets customers who link from their AMP site to their non-AMP site to carry over the same device ID, so that they can then identify the user ID.

 See the AMP documentation for [sending](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/linker-id-forwarding.md) and [receiving](https://github.com/ampproject/amphtml/blob/master/extensions/amp-analytics/linker-id-receiving.md) the linker ID.